marcm200/julia-tsa-core/README.md

 representable by performing: floor(number provided * 2^25) / 2^25.

-The software performs a preliminary check if the currently used C++ data type (double, long double, __float128) is offering enough bits for the current resolution, function and complex number range.
+The software performs a preliminary check if the currently used C++ data type is offering enough bits for the current resolution, function and complex number range.
+This information is predtermined using my bitPrec project, and works here for ranges 2, 4 or 8 (see below) and absolute real and imaginary part of c and A below 2.

 In the quadratic case, a bailout of 2 (range=2) is mathematically sufficient.
 For higher order polynomials, the value must be adapted to accomodate for larger shapes.
 The complex